-This Healthy Creamy Tomato Bisque Recipe is one you’ll want to make over and over again.
+This Creamy Tomato Bisque Recipe is one you’ll want to make over and over again.
 It has a unique blend of flavorings that takes it over the top.
-You’ll think that you are in a fancy restaurant when you dig into this homemade creamy bisque.
+You’ll think that you are in a fine dining restaurant when you dig into this easy homemade creamy bisque.

 Why You Should Be Making This

-The ingredients in this creamy soup are unique and the combination of flavors is fabulous.
+The ingredients in this creamy tomato soup recipe are unique and the combination of flavors is fabulous.